To view Brightwater Holidays’ supplier’s terms and conditions click here.

 Depart from your chosen pick-up point and travel to the Falkirk Wheel, the world's first rotating boat lift.
 We shall start the journey on the water at New Port Downie, from where you will sail into the Falkirk Wheel.
 Enjoy the truly spectacular scenery as the wheel commences its graceful ascent to join the Union Canal 35m above.
 We sail along the Union Canal and under the historic Antonine Wall - the Roman's most northern frontier - before you enjoy a wander through the Visitor Centre, where lunch is available (not included).

-We continue to the 4-star MacDonald Forest Hills Hotel & Spa where dinner with wine will be served in the evening.
+We continue to the four-star Airth Castle Hotel & Spa where Champagne will be served on arrival followed by dinner with wine.

 Day2Fort William to Mallaig on the JacobiteFort William, United Kingdom

-There is time to enjoy lunch (not included) in Mallaig, whether you choose fish and chips, crab sandwiches or freshly landed lobster, but do leave room for a special treat as you'll enjoy champagne as a welcome drink on arrival in Fort William.
-Following this, you'll return by coach to the hotel for dinner.
+There is time to enjoy lunch (not included) in Mallaig, whether you choose fish and chips, crab sandwiches or freshly landed lobster, but do leave room for a special treat as we enjoy Champagne and chocolates on the return journey.
+On arrival in Fort William we return by coach to our hotel for dinner.